Garsdale: History

+Location

-Garsdale is on the western slopes of the Pennines, between Baugh Fell to the north, and Rise Hill to the south.
+Garsdale lies on the western slopes of the Pennines, between Baugh Fell to the north and Rise Hill to the south.
 It is within the Yorkshire Dales National Park.
 The dale is the valley of the Clough River, which rises on the north eastern slopes of Baugh Fell and flows through Grisedale, the Dale that Died, as Grisedale Beck until it becomes the Clough River at Garsdale Head.